Secodis/TSS-WEB/General/Roles.md

 ## Development (or Dev) Team

 Responsible for the security of software artifacts it develops, maintains, or operates.
-Continuously verifies and improves the effectiveness of implemented security checks and controls, it's automation, and periodic assessment of security findings from tools.
+Continuously verifies and improves the effectiveness of implemented security checks and controls, their automation, and periodic assessment of security findings from tools.

 [^1]: See [OWASP's Security Champion Guide](https://owasp.org/www-project-security-champions-guidebook/) and [SAFECode's Software Security Takes a Champion](http://safecode.org/wp-content/uploads/2019/02/Security-Champions-2019-.pdf)